stevedekorte/strvct.net/README.md

 - a **subnodes** property containing an ordered unique collection of child domain objects
 - a **parentNode** property pointing to its parent domain object
 - property annotations which allow for the automatic handling of UI and storage mechanisms.

-Domain objects in this system are "behaviourally complete", so they do not need controllers to integrate into the system or perform relevant actions.
+- **title** and **subtitle** properties

 ### Collections

-Domain objects often reference collections of other domain objects, and to support behaviourally completeness, these are often managed by their own domain object.
+Domain objects often reference collections of other domain objects.
+These collections are often managed by their own domain object.
 For example, a Server class might have a guestConnections property which references an instance of ServerConnections whose subnodes are of type GuestConnection.
 Such domain objects are aware of their valid types and can override default behaviours for adding, removing, and reordering items.

 <!--
 Explain what the domain model is and how it's objects are mapped to UI and storage.